Andrew Magno, Joshua Shapiro selected in MLB draft

 Coming off strong performances in the Big Ten and NCAA tournaments, Magno is looking forward to pursuing his dream of playing in the major leagues.

-“I’ve always dreamed of playing this game for a living,” he said in an Instagram post.
+“I’ve always dreamed of playing this game for a living,” he said in an Instagram post after his selection.
 “To those that don’t know, the journey to get here has been crazy.
 An unbelievable amount of hard work and commitment has paid off.”

 Magno was named the Big Ten tournament’s Most Outstanding Player after recording saves in each of the Buckeyes’ four wins, including a 3-1 victory over Nebraska in the title game May 26.